Special Educational Needs and Disabilities

 Mrs Helen Glendinning is the Special Educational Needs Coordinator (SENCO)

-Mrs Shauna Bolam, Mrs Alyson Hall, Mrs Liz Swearman, Miss Janette Scurfield and Mrs Honufa Rahman, Mrs Angharad Thompson and Mr Brian Wardle are our Learning Support Assistants (LSAs)
+Mrs Shauna Bolam, Mrs Alyson Hall, Mrs Liz Swearman, Mrs Honufa Rahman, Mrs Angharad Thompson and Miss Janette Scurfield are our Learning Support Assistants (LSAs).

-Mrs Glendinning is currently working towards the National Award for SENCOs as an additional qualification.
-If you would like to talk to Mrs Glendinning at anytime, email: firstname.lastname@example.org or phone the school office to arrange a meeting.
-Drop-in sessions are also timetabled for Tuesday afternoons if you should wish to come in to school to discuss anything.
+Mrs Glendinning has completed the National Award for SENCos as an additional qualification.
+If you would like to talk to Mrs Glendinning at anytime, email: firstname.lastname@example.org or phone the school office (0191 200 8725) to arrange a meeting.

 Marden Bridge Middle School provides support for pupils within the four broad categories of need identified in the SEND Code of Practice 2014 : Communication and interaction, cognition and learning, social, emotional and mental health difficulties and sensory and/or physical needs.